 Oh, my God!
 When they become teenagers, they will say: “Come on, Mommy!
 You’re so last Millenium!” 🙂

-Ana Marusia Pinheiro Lima Meneguin is Brazilian.
+Ana Marusia Pinheiro Lima is Brazilian.
 She is from Vitoria da Conquista – Bahia.
-She’s an architect, an advertising professional and a Master of Arts in Communication.
+She’s an architect, an advertising professional, a Master of Arts in Communication and a Doctoral Candidate in Political Science.
 She works with Advertising Creation, Design and Corporate Communication.
 She was a Professor at UniCeub University, in Brazil, for six years, teaching subjects related to Creativity.
 She’s the author of the book “Duas faces da Publicidade – campanhas sociais e mercadológicas” (“Two faces of the Advertising: Social and Commercial Marketing campaigns”, published only in Brazil).
 Nowadays, Marusia devotes herself to researching Media Discourses.
 She works for the Chamber of Deputies, in Brasília, with Social Communication, Internet and digital media.